 A meeting was held in the kitchen at 2, Mount Pleasant, Tadley.
 Founder members were Frank Jose, Roy Mears, John Thomas and Michael Jewell.

-On the run up to our 25th Anniversary in 2009/10, Tadley's facilities were extended with a large club house extension doubling the bar area and redesigning the club layout, adding a physio room plus laying a 3rd pitch which is expected to come on stream in 2011.
+On the run up to our 25th Anniversary in 2009/10, Tadley's facilities were extended with a large club house extension doubling the bar area and redesigning the club layout, adding a physio room plus laying a 3rd pitch.